 Spintop toys as cultural products reflect so-called rhetoric of tradition according to Sutton-Smith (1997) in which the play practices are maintained and authorized in the form of continuity through the generations.
 Spintops do not become obsolete easily, unlike most modern commercial toys that are replaced with newer toys within a short period.
 Whether they are relevant or not does not depend on their novelty or level of technological sophistication but on the persistence of their play affordances.
 This continuity emphasises the importance of tradition in perpetuating play forms that are significant despite the evolving social and technological conditions.

 Culturally specific variations of design, rules and social meaning are also seen in Spintop play.
 In competitive street play, spintops have been linked in some contexts whereas in other contexts they have been internalised in festivals, rituals, or informal learning contexts.
 Such variations also indicate how flexible spintop play can be, where a plain item can be used to carry with it various cultural manifestations and still have a familiar central shape.
 This sort of flexibility appeals to the focus of play scholars on the importance of play as universal and as cultural (Goncu & Gaskins, 2007).
+Cross-cultural analyses of play highlight how simple play forms persist across societies by adapting to local meanings while retaining shared experiential structures (Smith & Roopnarine, 2019).

 Spintop play can also be identified by the transgenerational aspect, which makes it different among the majority of modern toys.
 Demonstration by older siblings, parents or peers often passes knowledge of how to spin a top, how to wind it, release it and maintain its motion.
 This modeling of behavior strengthens societal ties and puts play in contexts of social relationships.
 Notably, informal teaching maintains the spontaneous and discoveries quality of play and children can acquire knowledge by means of imitation and trial and error instead of correction.

 In recent play worlds where digital technologies are increasingly influential, the spintop toys provide an inverse that predicts materiality, bodily dexterity and cultural memory.
 Their persistence in the rural and urban settings implies that traditional toys are not the remnants of the past only but the active contributors in the modern play ecologies.
 Spintops oppose the discourse that defines progress in play as technological development by maintaining embodied, skill-based play between generations.